How Much House Can You Really Afford?

 Your housing costs, meaning your mortgage payment, property taxes, and insurance combined, should stay at or below 28% of your gross monthly income.
 That is your front-end limit.
 Your total debt, including car payments, student loans, and credit cards, should not exceed 36% of your gross income.
 That is your back-end limit.

-The front-end DTI ratio tells lenders how much of your paycheck goes specifically toward housing, while the housing expense ratio is used to evaluate whether your monthly payment is realistic relative to what you earn.
+The front-end and back-end ratios each serve a different purpose in the approval process.
+The front-end figure tells lenders how much of your paycheck goes to housing specifically, while the back-end figure captures your entire debt picture.
 Both numbers influence your approval, your rate, and your available loan options.

 How Lenders Determine How Much You Can Borrow

 Lenders often approve mortgages that total 2 to 2.5 times your gross annual income.
-Your credit score, existing debt, and financial history can all shift this range.
+Your credit score, existing debt, and financial history can all shift that range.

 Lender Ratios: Key to Mortgage Qualification

-Lenders use two critical debt-to-income (DTI) ratios to assess a borrower's mortgage affordability and determine the maximum loan amount.
+Lenders use two critical debt-to-income ratios to assess mortgage affordability and determine the maximum loan amount.

 1. Front-End Ratio (Housing Ratio)